Reliance, Chevron defend against U.S. criticism of oil business with Venezuela

 NEW DELHI/WASHINGTON (Reuters) - India’s Reliance Industries (RELI.NS) and U.S.-based Chevron Corp (CVX.N) on Thursday defended their business with Venezuela from White House criticism, noting that their marketing agreements and operations in the OPEC nation have been approved by Washington.

+The suggestion of retaliation surprised those companies, according to executives from joint ventures with state-run PDVSA.

-Washington imposed sanctions early last year on state-run oil company PDVSA in an effort to oust Maduro, whose re-election in 2018 was viewed as a sham by most Western Hemisphere nations.
-The White House on Wednesday hosted opposition leader Juan Guaido, whom Maduro refers to as a “puppet” of the United States, even as dozens of nations recognize him as the rightful president.
+Maduro’s re-election in 2018 was viewed as a sham by most Western Hemisphere nations.
+The White House on Wednesday hosted opposition leader Juan Guaido, whom Maduro refers to as a puppet of the United States, even as dozens of nations recognize him as the rightful president.

-Venezuela has continued to export roughly 1 million barrels of crude and fuel per day.
-That is far less than previous years, as the sanctions cut off Venezuela’s top importer, the United States, worsening a years-long economic crisis in the nation.
+Prior to sanctions, Venezuela exported roughly 1.5 million barrels of crude and fuel per day.
+The sanctions cut off Venezuela’s top purchaser, the United States.

 The White House announced secondary sanctions in August targeting non-U.S. companies buying Venezuelan oil, but its pressure campaign waned in the second half of 2019, and companies interpreted the announcement differently.